ryan-mcclue/musings/notes.md

 CRT introduces unecessary cruft (default conversion between OS line endings, so have to specify binary for fopen; unecessary buffering; malloc frees behind-the-scenes (supposedly optimised, yet rarely))
-Single line error check if don't care, i.e. execution can continue, otherwise wrap in block When specifying file type magic value, wants in memory order, so reverse for little-endian Determine direction by padding start with particular colour static for all functions so the compiler does not have to put them in a symbol table, thereby speeding up compile times (unity build for speed up also) nice to work with two windows to always know where things go, e.g. structs/typedefs/defines go into header file use fixed sized ints except for library mandates
+Single line error check if don't care, i.e. execution can continue, otherwise wrap in block When specifying file type magic value, wants in memory order, so reverse for little-endian static for all functions so the compiler does not have to put them in a symbol table, thereby speeding up compile times (unity build for speed up also) nice to work with two windows to always know where things go, e.g. structs/typedefs/defines go into header file use fixed sized ints except for library mandates